PDLT-University-of-York/test-split-site/docs/ultra/site-design-principles.md

     - This helps students understand task requirements and expectations, especially if annotations or feedback is also available.
     - If past exam papers are available, provide these through the Library’s collection of [digitised past exam papers](https://yorsearch.york.ac.uk/primo-explore/collectionDiscovery?vid=44YORK-NUI&collectionId=81340096600001381).
+    - Exemplars or models of work could be provided as whole documents or excerpts on the site or in supervised sessions.
+However, be aware of any departmental steers relating to avoiding plagiarism.
     - Placeholders for this content are provided in site templates.